Student Spotlight: Damariz Quezada

 Advance your career in the industry

-Contact enrollment coach Cathy Zhao for help getting started.
-She can answer your questions and help you find the right courses to fit your schedule and goals.
+Contact our enrollment coaches for help getting started.
+They can answer your questions and help you find the right courses to fit your schedule and goals.

 “I’ve learned a lot about myself during this program—my multi-tasking and organizational skills have been tested and have been extremely important to achieving my goal,” says Quezada.
 Her busy schedule and long commutes make it difficult to find time to buckle down and study, but she has made it work by organizing her schedule and listening to lectures online via Canvas during her commutes.